KTM-5: Local upgrades and body replacements

 In 1991, a railbus was built using the body of the tram at the Tbilisi Electric Locomotive Plant.
-This car ran on lines that had recently been deenergised near the Gldani depot.
+This car ran on lines that had recently been deenergized near the Gldani depot.
 It was operated privately.

 For some cities, a cheaper solution than to buy a new tram was to undergo a body replacement, where the only original parts are usually the bogies.
 These upgrades cost less than a completely new tram, at 100,000 rubles for the upgrade compared to 28 million rubles for a new car.
 The upgrades features a completely new body with touchscreens for the driver, climate control, lighting, new traction converters and new flooring.
 These particular vehicles are rebuilt by Gorizont LLC, named 71-605RM13 and sees use in Magnitogorsk, Zlatoust and Saratov.

-Other modifications with different layouts were created in Krasnodar '71-605TH', '71-605EP' in Omsk, a number of modernised cars in Chelyabinsk and one example in Mykolaiv.
+Other modifications with different layouts were created in Krasnodar '71-605TH', '71-605EP' in Omsk, a number of modernized cars in Chelyabinsk and one example in Mykolaiv.